DragoniCoding/Project_ArtBox/proposal.md

-## Major Project(Tom)
+## Major Project(or Tom)

 ## Project Description

-- I aim to create an Art Application that you can use to draw and save photos
+- I aim to create an Art Application that you can use to draw and then save the drawings to your computer from your browser

 ## Needs to Have